anilgit7/Assessment/README.md

 2. Email -> user@gmail.com
    Password -> admin@admin

+## Additional Information
-3. A logged-in user can only edit or delete comments they have posted.
+1. A logged-in user can only edit or delete comments they have posted.
 To test this functionality, log in with different user credentials and attempt to edit or delete comments.

+2. New user can register/signup and add a comment.